alexisbaxman/ancpbids_documentation/book/introduction.md

 # Introduction to ancpBIDS

 ancpBIDS was developed by **Erdal Karaca** as part of his Master Thesis (2022) within the **Applied Neurocognitive Psychology (ANCP) Lab**.
-It was designed to improve the limitations of **PyBIDS**, another software used for handling I/O (Input/Output) tasks with BIDS compliant dataset. ancpBIDS was able to achieve:
+In agreement with some members of the **PyBIDS** community, ancpBIDS offers similar I/O (Input/Output) handling, focusing on remaining lightweight and ensuring backwards compatibility with it.

-* **Significant performance optimization:** thanks to its **in-memory graph representation**, which efficiently manages the loading process of datasets across multiple layers.
+* **Significant performance optimization.** thanks to its **in-memory graph representation**, ancpBIDS efficiently manages the loading process of datasets across multiple layers.
+A benchmark comparing dataset loading and querying performance showed that ancpBIDS performs efficiently across various dataset sizes.
-  * A performance benchmark was performed to measure the time execution of both libraries at loading a dataset and querying for all subject labels. ancpBIDS showed to be significantly faster than PyBIDS.

 <img src="../static/benchmark.PNG" alt="bids-benchmark" width="400px">

 * **Maintainable and clean implementation.** A modular structure helps to control the complexity and minimizes transitive dependencies, making ancpBIDS lightweight and attractive for third-party integration.
-This design also allows users to contribute additional functionality over time.
+This design also encourages community contributions and future extensibility.

-* **Support for multiple BIDS schema versions.** ancpBIDS is able to handle different BIDS versions.
+* **Support for multiple BIDS schema versions.** ancpBIDS dynamically adapts to different BIDS versions based on the dataset’s version declaration.

 ## What is BIDS? <img src="../static/bids.jpg" alt="bids-logo" width="200px">